-“The discovery of a new Geophis species in southern Chihuahua increased to 21 the number of species of the genus known to occur in Mexico and extended the known range of the genus by over 500 miles.“
+“The discovery of a new Geophis species in southern Chihuahua increased the number of species in the genus known to occur in Mexico to 21 and extended the range of the genus by over 500 miles.“

-“Geophis aquilonaris is different from all other Mexican representatives of the genus in having, on the body and tail, numerous, alternating pale and dark bands.”
+“Geophis aquilonaris is different from all other Mexican representatives of the genus because it has numerous, alternating pale and dark bands on the body and tail.”

 What is the island's approximate carrying capacity for fur seals?

 If the couple has another child, what is the probability that this child will have brown hair?